Leukoplakia is a condition that causes white patches or plaques to develop on the tongue and mucosa in the mouth.

 - avoiding abrasive dental hygiene products, such as whiteners and rinses

-- ensuring cavities are filed properly and not rough or uneven
+- filing the teeth correctly to make sure that cavities are not rough or uneven

-- ensuring dental devices, such as dentures and braces, fit well without rough or exposed edges
+- ensuring that dental devices, such as dentures and braces, fit well without rough or exposed edges

 - keeping mouth wounds clean